Reasons to invest in Thailand property

 In Thailand, transaction costs related to real estate are very low: transfer taxes range from 1.1% to 6.3% maximum.
 This is compared to other countries in the region, such as Singapore, where buyers of foreign goods are currently subject to an additional stamp duty of 15%.

 Thailand also offers property owners the added benefit of having no annual property tax, which is a considerable saving for homeowners.
-Owning a US $ 1 million property in the United States would likely result in an annual tax bill of US $ 24,000, or US $ 720,000 over a 30-year period, in Thailand this tax bill would be zero ( Paul Renaud: Thai Stocks).
+Owning a US $ 1 million property in the United States would likely result in an annual tax bill of 24,000 USD or 720,000 USD over a 30 year period, in Thailand this tax would be zero

 A wise investment always looks forward to what and how much it can return money back.
 With the increasing number of tourists who prefer to rent a private holiday homes than hotels, a estate investment in Thailand can be a good source of rental incomings as investors.